 Maupiti was an unusual place to stay as an independent traveller, because you’re kind of forced into a resort-type situation.
-There’s one main restaurant on the island (an hour-long walk from my guesthouse), so your guesthouse will provide you with breakfast and dinner.
+There’s one main restaurant on the island (an hour-long walk from my guesthouse), so instead, your guesthouse will provide you with breakfast and dinner.
 At Pension Espace, if I wanted to take a tour of the lagoon to snorkel with manta rays, it was the guesthouse staff who took you out on their own boat.
 If you wanted to rent a car, you’d borrow the owners’ for the day.
 It was like being welcomed into a family and I loved it.

 Speaking of feeling welcomed, Maupiti is probably the one place in the world where every single local on the island goes out of their way to make you feel welcomed.
 On my first morning on the island, literally every single person I passed would call out bonjour if they were on a bicycle or come over to talk to me if they were on foot.
 Everyone wanted to know my name, where I was from, and why I was on Maupiti.
 One of the guys at my guesthouse ran into some fellow Christians on the island and on Sunday, they picked him up from our guesthouse, took him to their church, and dropped him off again.

 I’d had two options for how to spend my day: snorkelling with manta rays in the lagoon and checking out Maupiti’s coral garden, or hiking to the top of Mt.
 Teurafaatiu, the volcanic mountain that marks the highest point of the island.

 I opted for the latter, due to my dislike of all things snorkelling, though I suspected I’d likely end up regretting not taking advantage of the chance to see manta rays up close.